khaled-rahman/CRISPRpred/README.md

-## CRISPRpred: Efficient in silico on-target activity prediction of sgRNAs in CRISPR/Cas9 ##
+## CRISPRpred: A flexible and efficient tool for sgRNAs on-target activity prediction in CRISPR/Cas9 systems ##

 Necessary Software Tools to install before working with CRISPRpred:
   1. e1071, DAAG, h2o, roxygen2, randomForest, earth and Boruta R packages